 What causes a subconjunctival haemorrhage?

 In the vast majority of cases there is no apparent cause.
 It just occurs for no apparent reason.
 Older people tend to have them most.

 Occasionally, an injury to the eye or a head injury can cause one.
 Sometimes they occur after a bout of coughing or being sick (vomiting).
+Healthy newborn babies frequently have a subconjunctival haemorrhage.
 Rarely, they are associated with high blood pressure (hypertension).
 If you have a bleeding disorder, you may be more prone to having a subconjunctival haemorrhage (or other bleeding such as nosebleeds or easy bruising).
 For example, if you have the bleeding disorder called haemophilia or if you take anticoagulant medication (such as warfarin).

 What are the symptoms of a subconjunctival haemorrhage?

 Usually none.
 You often do not notice it until someone points it out to you, or you see it in a mirror.
-It can be alarming, as sometimes a large part of the white of the eye (sclera) appears red and bloodshot.
+It can be alarming, as sometimes a large part of the white of the eye (sclera) appears bright red.
 This is because the tiny bleed (haemorrhage) spreads between the thin 'skin' on the front of the eyeball (the conjunctiva) and the sclera in a thin film.
 It looks a lot worse than it really is!
-The central part of the eye (the cornea) is never affected, and so your vision is not affected.
+The central part of the eye (the cornea) is never affected and so your vision is not affected.
 It is not uncommon for it to happen again at a later date.

 What is the treatment for a subconjunctival haemorrhage?